AngelaZhou779/CVL_SequenceAnaylsis/MasterNotes.md

    - M: creates an output file of statistics of duplicates found
    - VALIDATION_STRINGENCY=SILENT
    - REMOVE_DUPLICATES=true : gets rid of any found duplicated regions

+# Quality Control Again
+So PoPoolatiom has this step where they want to check and see if everything if fine and dandy.
+Paul said he's pretty sure this is redundant.
+I probably agree with him.

+The script is:

+   - QC.sh (for qualtiy control)

+The flags are:

+   - -q 20 = min quality score
+   - -F 0x0004 = remove unmapped reads
+   - -b = output in the BAM format

+We are calling the putputs final.bam since this is the final bam file step before creating mpileup files for PoPoolation.